reservoird/icd/README.md

 There are 4 plugin types that the reservoird system supports:

 - Queue: Queues provides a communication path between plugin types
-- Ingester: Ingests data from a source and forwards to a digester or expeller for further processin
+- Ingester: Ingests data from a source and forwards to a digester or expeller for further processing
 - Digester: Digests data from an ingester and forwards to another digester or an expeller for further processing
 - Expeller: Expels data from an ingester or digester external to reservoird.